- New sharding options

 - Category faceting

-Solr 6 allows you to create facets based on categories.
+Solr 6 allows you to create facets based on categories in the public API for search.

 - Indexing Multiple Document Versions